Twinlala

 So - to start off my weekly updates -here at the things I've learned the first week of being a mom:

-the NICU - I can't thank that staff enough for all they
+My learning begins...not that I'd rec trying to get in the NICU - I can't thank that staff enough for all they thought me on top of looking after my girls. |

 1) You cannot plan anything.
 I was sure that we were going to use a certain bottle, formula, diapers, etc. I bought tons of bottles (enough for a days worth) but thankfully held of on buying the formula.
 Well, the girls had different plans.
 Neither of the girls liked the formula I picked out- they'd go on lock down and not open their mouths.
 The bottles we were using made them cough, throw up and cry.
 So, we switched to a different formula & different bottles - and you know what - now they are eating like champs.
 Now I have a bunch of ultra expensive bottles in a plastic bag in storage...ugh!